This post may contain affiliate links. Please read our disclosure policy.

 • Once the beef is done, add in the sautéed veggies.
 Pour the prepared sauce and mix well until all the ingredients are well combined.

 • Cook for about 3 minutes until sauce thickens.
-Serve immediately and enjoy!
+Serve immediately with steamed jasmine rice and a sprinkle of sesame seeds and enjoy!

 Notes